 The University's measure of operations presented in the statement of activities includes revenues from tuition and fees, grants and contracts, contributions except those for endowments or land and depreciable assets, investment income from non-endowment investments, amounts appropriated for expenditure from endowments in the current year, and revenues from auxiliary enterprises and other sources.
-Operating expenses are reported by functional categories, after allocating costs for maintenance of plant, information services, interest on long-term indebtedness and depreciation.
+Operating expenses are reported by functional categories, after allocating costs for maintenance of plant, information services, interest on long-term indebtedness, depreciation and employee fringe benefits.